 People are often familiar with emphysema, but many people are not aware that emphysema is part of COPD.
-If you or someone you love is diagnosed with emphysema, you will want to learn as much as possible about living with this condition and what emphysema treatment will look like for you.
+If you or someone you love is diagnosed with emphysema, you may want to learn as much as possible about living with this condition and what emphysema treatment will look like.
 Inogen has curated a variety of resources to help you learn important emphysema guidelines that provide you with the emphysema information you need.

 Emphysema is a type of COPD (chronic obstructive pulmonary disease).
 COPD is a group of lung diseases that make it hard to breathe and get worse over time.
 The other main type of COPD is chronic bronchitis.
-Most people with COPD have both emphysema and chronic bronchitis, but how severe each type is can be different from person to person.
+Most people with emphysema also have chronic bronchitis, but how severe each type is can be different from person to person.

 Emphysema affects the air sacs in your lungs.
 Normally, these sacs are elastic or stretchy.
 When you breathe in, each air sac fills up with air, like a small balloon.
 When you breathe out, the air sacs deflate, and the air goes out.

 In emphysema, the walls between many of the air sacs in the lungs are damaged.
 This causes the air sacs to lose their shape and become floppy.
 The damage also can destroy the walls of the air sacs, leading to fewer and larger air sacs instead of many tiny ones.
 This makes it harder for your lungs to move oxygen in and carbon dioxide out of your body.

 In order to find the right emphysema information, it is important that you are reviewing emphysema resources with the most accurate and up-to-date information.
 Look for emphysema information provided by medical professionals and experts so that you are sure you are following the correct emphysema guidelines.
 Though you will need to see your doctor to decide which emphysema treatments are right for you, doing your research beforehand can be helpful.

 Trusted Emphysema Resources